-Description of proposed amendments:
+Description of amendments:

-Chapter 20 Special Provisions [PDF]—Add a requirement for applicators making outdoor treatments to residential properties to implement a system to positively identify application sites in a manner approved by the Board.
+Chapter 20 Special Provisions [PDF]—Adds a requirement for applicators making outdoor treatments to residential properties to implement a system to positively identify application sites in a manner approved by the Board.
 This requirement has been in policy for several years.

-Chapter 22 Standards for Outdoor Application of Pesticides by Powered Equipment in Order to Minimize Off-Target Deposition [PDF]—Eliminate the requirement of identifying sensitive areas for commercial applications conducted under categories 6A (rights-of-way vegetation management), 6B (industrial/commercial/municipal vegetation management) and 7E (biting fly & other arthropod vectors [ticks]).
+Chapter 22 Standards for Outdoor Application of Pesticides by Powered Equipment in Order to Minimize Off-Target Deposition [PDF]—Eliminates the requirement of identifying sensitive areas for commercial applications conducted under categories 6A (rights-of-way vegetation management), 6B (industrial/commercial/municipal vegetation management) and 7E (biting fly & other arthropod vectors [ticks]).